smolang/SemanticObjects/README.md

 # Semantic Micro Object Language
 This repository contains an interactive interpreter for **SMOL**, a minimal object-oriented language with integrated semantic state access.
 The interpreter can be used to examine the state with SPARQL, SHACL and OWL queries.

+The language is in development.
+The version described by our [technical report](https://ebjohnsen.org/publication/rr499.pdf) is available under the commit  [351ee57](https://github.com/Edkamb/SemanticObjects/commit/351ee5723b916dd9b52a89e4608615e02443da96).

 The project is in an early stage, and the interpreter performs little checks on its input.
 In particular, there is no type system, and it is not checked that a `return` ends every path in the control flow.